 Expert Baking Tips

-- Chill The Dough- I know this seems like a step you could skip if you’re in a rush but please don’t.
-Cookies without eggs spread way more than cookies with eggs.
-If you don’t chill the dough for at least 30 minutes in the freezer, the cookies will spread and be flat and thin, especially since this recipe contains applesauce which adds a bunch of moisture.
+- Chill The Dough-Chill the Dough- If you don’t freeze the dough for at least 30 minutes, the cookies will spread and be flat and thin, especially since this recipe contains applesauce which adds a bunch of moisture.

 - Making The Glaze- If the glaze appears too watery, add more confectioners’ sugar 1 tablespoon at a time.
 If it appears too thick, add more cider/juice ¼ teaspoon at a time.
 Or, if you run out of the reduced cider you can always use a little non reduced.
 The flavor just won’t be as strong.
 You want the glaze thin enough to drizzle but thick enough to solidify on the cookies.